Alfred Edward Cheatle

-Alfred Edward Robie Farmer Cheatle (Born Dosthill, Staffordshire 15 January 1871 - 29 November 1941 Woodleigh Nursing Home, Wylde Green) was an architect based in Birmingham.
+Alfred Edward Robie Farmer Cheatle (Born Dosthill, Warwickshire 15 January 1871 - 29 November 1941 Woodleigh Nursing Home, Wylde Green) was an architect based in Birmingham.

 Life and career

 Cheatle was the son of Thomas Farmer Cheatle (1840-1918) and Mary Sarsons (b.
 1838).
 He entered into a partnership around 1891 with Thomas Walter Francis Newton as his partner, and until the death of Newton in 1903, they traded as Newton and Cheatle.
 Cheatle married Rhoda Beatrice Barker (1872-1956) on 22 May 1901 in Kingsbury, Warwickshire.
 They had two children, Godfrey Barker and Kathleen Thelma.